Unsupervised Monocular Depth Learning with Integrated Intrinsics and Spatio-Temporal Constraints: Results

 \subsection{Performance of Depth Estimation}

-To evaluate the performance of our network's depth inference, we use a standard Eigen split \cite{Eigen_2014} on the KITTI dataset \cite{Menze2015CVPR} as per convention and compare against several state-of-the-art methods, including \cite{Li2018, Babu2018, Zhan2018, Godard_digging_2019}.
-The full KITTI Vision Benchmark Suite is an extensive dataset which consists of 61 video sequences recorded across 5 days, with 42,382 total rectified stereo image pairs, each with a resolution of $1242$x$375$.
-For a fair comparison, Eigen \textit{et al.} \cite{Eigen_2014} proposed a selection of 697 images across 28 of these video sequences as a test set for single view depth evaluation, held out from the training and validation sets.
-The remaining 23,178 images from the 32 other scenes make up the training and validation sets, in which the training set contains 21,055 images while the validation set contains 2,123.
-We train, validate, and test our network using these splits and compare our depth estimation accuracy against other works across several metrics, shown in Table I. Ground truth data for the testing set calculated via projecting the Velodyne LiDAR data onto the image plane.
-Example depth maps outputted by our system can be seen in Fig.~\ref{fig4}.
+To evaluate the performance of our network's depth inference, we use a standard Eigen split \cite{Eigen_2014} on the KITTI dataset \cite{Menze2015CVPR} as per convention and compare against several state-of-the-art methods with a depth cap of $80m$.
+We train, validate, and test our network using these splits and compare our depth estimation accuracy against multiple other works across several metrics, as shown in Table~I. Ground truth data for the testing set is calculated via projecting the Velodyne LiDAR data onto the image plane.

+Several important observations can be extracted from Table~I. First, and most notably, our method is the only one which provides a combined architecture for both pose and depth regression (as indicated in the ``Comb." column).
+Whereas all previous methods split egomotion and depth estimation tasks into separate pipelines, we reduce network redundancy (and hence, number of parameters needed for training) by sharing the input latent representation for both tasks via a common encoder.
+A second observation is that only two other works before ours are also capable of estimating camera intrinsics during the inference phase (\cite{Chen2019, Gordon2019}, as indicated in the ``Int." column).
+From these observations, our proposed method, to the best of our knowledge, is the first to demonstrate a simultaneous regression of pose, depth, and camera parameters in a reduced single-network design that uses both spatial and temporal geometric constraints.

+However, this reduction in network complexity may come with trade-offs.
+First, through a quantitative lens, Table~I shows that our method is not the lowest in depth estimation error or highest in accuracy.
+With a reduced network complexity, a possible explanation lies in our encoder's shared network parameters that must balance both depth and pose/intrinsics pathways.
+However, even then, our error and accuracy is still strongly comparable to many state-of-the-art methods, many of which have additional components to compensate for occlusions, motion, etc. Compared to the current best with the lowest error and highest accuracy \cite{guizilini20203d}, we are on average ${\sim}75.9\%$ as error-free and ${\sim}95.6\%$ as accurate.
+This can also be seen qualitatively in Fig.~\ref{fig4}.
+Our method lacks slightly in sharpness compared to \cite{Godard_digging_2019} but can provide finer edges than \cite{luo2019every} and \cite{Zhan2018}.
+Depending on one's setup, the benefits of faster training through a more compact network could outweigh such trade-offs.